sangkny/parkingclassifier-caffe/README.md

 # convert to binary for the company
 1. ./build/tools/ive_tool_caffe 1 h w ch (channel: 3 for color) /workspace/parkingclassifier-caffe/lenet32x40_2.prototxt \
 	/workspace/parkingclassifier-caffe/lenet32x40_2.caffemodel /workspace/parkingclassifier-caffe/lenet32x40_2.bin
+2. ** important ** To convert ive-caffe in a success into a bin file, the prototxt 	should include TEST only in accurrach layer at the last part.
+However, to make log and draw the accuracy graphs for TRAIN/TEST phases, the last accuracy layer should include both.
 # Note:
 Using docker
 	1. in windows, Lower/Capital character file name is not effective
 	2. in ubuntu, it is sensitive

+# Draw the Accuracy/Loss Graph
+0. We assumed that we got log file during the Train phase as the above <traing with log>
+1. ./tools/extra/parse_log.py /path/to/outputimage/example.png /path/from/logfile/xxx.log
+2. use plot-caffe.py I made
+3. Please include Train/Test phases in the Accuracy Layer.
+IVE does not allow the train phase included in accurracy Layer in the prototxt file.
+However, for the purpose of drawing the Accuracy/Loss graph, it does not matter.